ksumm/Gabbi-Dollhouse/README.md

 ### The Reset Game button

-The Reset Game button is reloading the game if user for any reason wants to play a new game.
+The Reset Game button is reloading the game if the user for any reason wants to play a new game.
 ![Reset](assets/docs/reset.png)

 ### The Gabby's winner song OFF/ON button